Where's the First Place to Look for New Growth Opportunities? Exploiting Hidden Successes-Part I

 It should be mentioned—indeed, emphasized—the owner’s son was knowledgeable about Drucker's principles and practices because our colleague gave him several Drucker books as a Christmas gift when he was 16 years old.
 This wasn’t something he learned in business school.

 He remembered Drucker saying, "Look for opportunity in the unexpected success."

 Now, the market does an impressive amount of business selling frozen soups and other food items.
-Sales are reported to have dramatically increased—mostly to existing customers purchasing freezable items.
+Sales are reported to have doubled—mostly to existing customers purchasing freezable items.

 Are you "sweeping your unexpected successes under the rug," or are you systematically attempting to identify unexpected successes and purposely exploiting them?

 A Useful Digression: Opportunity Meetings to the Rescue